ava-labs/subnet-evm/cmd/README.md

 ## Tutorial

 We will first start off by creating the Solidity interface that we want our precompile to implement.
-This will be the Hello World Interface.
+This will be the HelloWorld Interface.
 It will have two simple functions, `sayHello` and `setGreeting`.
 These two functions will demonstrate the getting and setting respectively of a value using state access.

 We will place the interface in `./contract-examples/contracts`